 Every year, ADRA celebrates World Refugee Day on June 20, as well as the Seventh-day Adventist Church’s World Refugee Sabbath, which falls on the Saturday before World Refugee Day.
 We want you to love these days as much as we do, so here is a little background on why this topic is so important!

 - A refugee is someone who has been forcibly displaced from their home country due to persecution, war, or violence.
-There are currently 26 million refugees in the world.
+There are currently over 32.5 million refugees in the world.

-- In total, there are 79.5 million people displaced from their homes, the highest level on record.
+- There are 103 million people displaced from their homes, 41% of them being children.

 Why Are There Refugees?